 “If (your customers) do care about the environment and everything else is equal, your going green will give you an edge,” he says.
 “However, people will not support a business that has overpriced, second-rate products and services — people will not support you just because you have floors made from sustainable materials.”

 Ryan Harvey, sustainability coordinator at the Oregon Convention Center, says the center’s team works to carry out environment-friendly practices.
 The team makes special efforts to recycle materials like Styrofoam and tablecloths.
 The custodial staff uses environmentally-friendly products, and the center even has a rain garden that naturally filters stormwater runoff so that the river flowing through the town is that much cleaner.

 “When efforts like these are made, people notice,” Harvey says.
 “Guests appreciate that we work with event managers to minimize waste.”

 Guests also appreciate the education they receive from the center.

-The center’s website reads, “We operate with a pledge to continually reduce our environmental footprint, and to educate staff, clients, and visitors on the importance of working together toward a sustainable future.”
+According to the center, “We operate with a pledge to continually reduce our environmental footprint, and to educate staff, clients, and visitors on the importance of working together toward a sustainable future.”